 “We always disinfect tools before and after every client, but we have added extra measures, such as disinfecting the workstations regularly throughout the day and replacing our usual dishes (glasses and coffee cups) with single use recyclable paper cups.”

 Have a game plan for any quiet days you may experience.
 What productive things can your staff be doing with this time?
 Create a list and circulate it with the team.
 This could be some professional development, brainstorming marketing ideas for the salon, or doing some team bonding.
 But remember to keep 1.5 metres from each other 😉

 Take a leaf out of a Doom’s Day prepper’s book and form a game plan for the worst-case scenario.
 It’s better to be prepared than sorry!

 - Make sure you have enough stock – particularly colour stocks – to get you by for a few months to safe-guard yourself in case your suppliers are impacted in any way.

-- Prepare your communications and marketing for if you need to do the worst and close your doors for 2 weeks.
-Have these ready to go, so if your salon does come into contact with COVID-19, or if it becomes a government requirement, that you are ready and prepared to act.
-We prepared these handy email and SMS templates for a variety of COVID-19 updates – including temporary closures should they happen.
+- Prepare your communications and marketing for if you need to do the worst and close your doors.
+Have these ready to go, so if your salon does come into contact with COVID-19, or if it becomes a government requirement to lockdown, that you are ready and prepared to act.
+We prepared these handy email and SMS templates for a variety of COVID-19 updates – including temporary closures when they happen.
 Check them out here.

 - Communicate every day with your staff and reassure them that you have a plan in place.
 Hear their concerns and try and formulate a strategy that has everyone’s best interests in mind.